-12 Super Sexist Things About The '90s You've Probably Blocked Out
+12 Super Sexist Things From The '90s

 If you remember the '90s only fondly, you've probably blocked out the super sexist things about the '90s that really dragged the era down.
 Because the '90s weren't all Riot Grrrl, kicky Spice Girl power, and sisterhood.
 There was a lot of deeply entrenched misogyny that came out in politics, the media, and pop culture.
 So while we often laud the '90s as being a wonderfully feminist time, the period can't go without some serious critique.

 For instance: we dragged Monica Lewinsky.
 Girls Gone Wild was an actual thing that happened.
 Young women in movies were either tamed by men for their unruly ways, or remade by men into fetishized versions of themselves in order to be desirable.
 When we put it like that, the '90s weren't always a great time for feminism.
 Even the things that seemed really feminist to you, like No Doubt's "Just A Girl", were kind of mired in identity politics and inappropriate bindis — things that definitely wouldn't fly in the feminist world today.
 It's time to reach into your subconscious, to the sexist things from the '90s that you buried somewhere in the deep recesses of your mind to be forgotten, and remember all the times the '90s weren't so feminist after all.
 Here are some of the super sexist things from the '90s you probably blocked out long ago.

 Teenage girls depicted in '90s movies were often "made over" in order to be appealing/have the sexy male protagonist fall in love with them.
 The plot of She's All That was a prime example of how '90s pop culture often expected women to change in order to be desirable.

 2. The Fact That All Your Movie Heroines Were Softened By A Man